auth0/passport-auth0/README.md

 });
 ~~~

-This way when you go to ```/login``` you will get redirected to Auth0, to a page where you can select the identity provider.
+This way when you go to ```/login```, you will get redirected to an Auth0 page where you can select the identity provider.

 If you want to force an identity provider you can use: